abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

 ```

+To read more about replication and consistency problems, check out Chapter 5 of [Designing Data-Intensive Applications](https://amzn.to/34dWtWJ) by Martin Kleppmann, which directly informed this section.

+## One More Thing: Controlling Consistency Per Transaction with synchronous_commit

-Is your brain melting yet?
+Is your mind melting yet?

 No?

 Then let's talk about "one more thing."

-## One More Thing: Controlling Consistency Per Transaction with synchronous_commit

 With Postgres, you have another tool to maintain consistency when it matters and prefer speed when consistency is less important: the `synchronous_commit` setting.

 [Entire articles](https://www.compose.com/articles/postgresql-and-per-connection-write-consistency-settings/) have been written on this setting.
 The gist of it is that you can control write consistency at the level of individual transactions (and not just transactions -- also sessions, users, databases, and instances!).